silshack/fall2013/_posts/2013-08-26-second-class.md

 ## In-Class Exercise: Open your first issue

+* Example: Virginia had to drop the course
 * Example: Jaleesa's typo on the attendance section
 * Everyone open an issue "____'s first issue"
 * Tag it to the first issue milestone